meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 Which combination of solutions will meet these requirements?
 (Choose two.)

 - A. Deploy Amazon CloudFront for content delivery and caching.
-- B. Use AWS DataSync to replicate the video files across AW'S Regions in other S3 buckets.
+- B. Use AWS DataSync to replicate the video files across AWS Regions in other S3 buckets.
 - C. Use Amazon Elastic Transcoder to convert the video files to more appropriate formats.
-- D. Deploy an Auto Sealing group of Amazon EC2 instances in Local Zones for content delivery and caching.
+- D. Deploy an Auto Scaling group of Amazon EC2 instances in Local Zones for content delivery and caching.
 - E. Deploy an Auto Scaling group of Amazon EC2 instances to convert the video files to more appropriate formats.

 > [!done]- [Answer](https://www.examtopics.com/discussions/amazon/view/99693-exam-aws-certified-solutions-architect-associate-saa-c03/)